brandonkruse/slate/source/index.html.md

 Parameter | Description
 --------- | -------
 app_version | The app_version that is built-in with the app launch.
-This should correspond to a specific release of the app feed_type | If the user has multiple feeds they post to (for example Divas, Kids, Diva VIP), then you specify them here.
-Each feed type has a numeric assigned to it (1, 2, 3 respectively) skip | Default is 0 - use this parameter to acheive pagination.
+This should correspond to a specific release of the app skip | Default is 0 - use this parameter to acheive pagination.
 You should deduplicate results based on the post_id as the primary key limit (optional) | Default is 10

+feed_type (ignore) | If the user has multiple feeds they post to (for example Divas, Kids, Diva VIP), then you specify them here.
+Each feed type has a numeric assigned to it (1, 2, 3 respectively)
 <aside class="notice">
 Authentication is not required for this request
 </aside>